The benefits of yoga

 This calming pose is one of Weiss’ favorites for constipation.
 She says it’s a gentle twist that helps expel waste, move food, and increases blood flow to your gut.

-- Look towards the right.
+- Look toward the right.

 - Hold, and then switch sides.